22 CONVERTING LEAD MAGNET IDEAS

 Picture this: You’ve got a brand new website.
 You’ve got amazing things to offer.
 But you just don’t know how to get your email list going.
 Enter the lead magnet.

-Answer: Lead Magnet Ideas, AKA Email Opt In, AKA Freebie, AKA Signup Incentive.
-There are many terms for it, but ultimately it comes down to the same thing – giving people something of value to them in exchange for their email address.
+Your new best friend, the lead magnet, AKA email opt in, AKA freebie, AKA sign up incentive–there are many terms for it–is all about giving people something of value to them in exchange for their email address.

-As an added bonus, it gives you something more to promote over social media than just your products or services – Making it easier to sell to them down the road.
+As an added bonus, your lead magnet gives you something more to promote over social media than just your products or services – making it easier to sell to them down the road.